 See also: Croatia

-Numista referee for this country is hoffman12.
+Numista referee for coins of this issuer is hoffman12.

 A coin doesn't exist in the catalog yet?
 Add it yourself!